Application Deadline: 23/10/23 at 9:00 am

 Trip Lead: firstname.lastname@example.org

-Final year Fashion Textiles and Textiles students that have selected Module FTXD3001, TXDN3002 and TXDN3003 are eligible to participate on this opportunity.
-There is a maximum of 45 places available, with a minimum of 30 participants required for this opportunity to take place.
+Level 5 and 6 Fashion Textile Design and Textile Design students are eligible to participate on this opportunity.
+There are a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

-This trip to Paris will introduce final year Fashion and Textiles students to one of the world’s most creative textiles trade fairs to gather information about the industry, experience the scale of the manufacturing sector, and explore the direction of global textiles.
+This trip to Paris will introduce Level 5 and 6 Fashion and Textiles students to one of the world’s most creative textiles trade fairs to gather information about the industry, experience the scale of the manufacturing sector, and explore the direction of global textiles.
 Paris is known for its world-renowned art galleries and a plethora of culturally diverse museums and world heritage sites; including contemporary and baroque architecture.
 All elements of this trip to the French capital are geared towards inspiring innovative design thinking for students’ to consolidate ideas for their final projects.